tooltwist/datp/ATP/Scheduler2/queuing/README-REDIS-keys.md

 Note: If a transaction is started with `cancelWebhook` specified in the metadata, then a longpoll that returns the transaction status will also remove the transaction from this `KEYSPACE_WEBHOOK` queue.

-Similar to `transactionsToArchive` above, this function is called repeatedly from a node's `WebhookProcessor`.
+Similar to `luaTransactionsToArchive` above, this function is called repeatedly from a node's `WebhookProcessor`.
 On each call, the Webhookprocessor tells this function which webhooks it has attempted (and the result) and asks for a new batch of webhook calls to try.
-As with `transactionsToArchive`, this function uses a locking mechanism to grant just one node the role of calling webhooks.
+As with `luaTransactionsToArchive`, this function uses a locking mechanism to grant just one node the role of calling webhooks.

 TODO:
-1. When MAX_WEBHOOK_RETRIES are reached, send a notification to th administrator.
+1. When MAX_WEBHOOK_RETRIES are reached, send a notification to the administrator.
 ZZZZZ

 1. Use `KEYSPACE_WEBHOOK_FAIL_COUNTER` to count the number of failed attempts to a specific URL.
 This counts the failures of a specific webhook URL, rather than attempts to call the webhook for a specific transaction.